AVAnnotate/documentation/pages/annotationsets.md

 Annotation sets are groups of annotations for a single av file.
 In the end user interface, visitors can filter annotations by the sets.
 Annotation sets might be organized to include one set for transcripts and another for notes; or one annotation set in English and another in Spanish; or one set created by Manuel and another created by Laura.

 ## Creating and Modifying Annotation Sets

-- By default, Annotation sets are first added to the 'Default' set through `Event` settings.
+By default, Annotation sets are first added to the 'Default' set through `Event` settings.

 {: .warning }
-> The 'Default' annotation set can be renamed but cannot be deleted.
+> The 'Default' annotation set can be re-named but cannot be deleted.

 - Additional annotation sets can be uploaded under `Event` settings via a IIIF manifest, an imported spreadsheet, or .VTT file (Web Video Text Track file).